spack/spack-search/app/README.md

 Once you add packages, we need to use the haystack django integration to update our indices.
 This could be further automated, but I'm walking you through it so you know what is going on.

-**Important: this section is currently being tested, images are not yet added**

 First rebuild:

 ```bash